Editor’s note: This is the first in a two-part series. Click here for part two.

 The Consumer Financial Protection Bureau this week held the first of a series of planned symposia on various regulatory themes.
 The first topic addressed was “unfair, deceptive, or abusive acts or practices”.

-In her opening remarks, Director Kraniger noted that the terms “unfairness” and “deception” have been substantially developed by various regulatory agencies over the past 80 years.
+In her opening remarks, Kraninger noted that the concepts of “unfairness” and “deception” have been substantially developed by various regulatory agencies over the past 80 years.
 The result, she said, has been “reasonably clear standards for market participants to use in assessing whether their own conduct comports with laws prohibiting unfair and deceptive acts and practices.”

 During the panel discussion, one of the substantial disagreements was whether consumer harm is required for a practice to be abusive.
 The panel was split on this issue.
 Some claimed that the terms “unfair” and “deceptive” were focused on their impact on the consumer, whereas the term “abusive” should focus on the actions of a company.